Unity-Lab-AI/Voice-Control-2/readme.txt

 ## Environment Setup

-Create a `.env` file in the project root containing your Pollinations token:
+Configure a `POLLINATIONS_TOKEN` secret in the repository settings.

-POLLINATIONS_TOKEN=your_token_here

-The token is automatically loaded by `env-loader.js` for use in the static site.
+The deployment injects this value into `window.POLLINATIONS_TOKEN`, so the static site can access it directly without local files or storage.

 Here's a comprehensive breakdown of your web app's functionality based on the provided files: